sgl-project/ome/site/content/en/docs/concepts/serving_runtime.md

 The runtime must support the requested protocol version.
 Protocol versions include:
 - `openAI`: OpenAI-compatible API format
-- `cohere`: Cohere API format
 - `openInference-v1`: Open Inference Protocol version 1
 - `openInference-v2`: Open Inference Protocol version 2

-If no protocol version is specified in the InferenceService, the controller defaults to `openInference-v2`.
+If no protocol version is specified in the InferenceService, the controller defaults to `openAI`.

 ### Auto-Selection